The King's Daughter—Worship Him

 . . . that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love,may be able to comprehend with all the saints what is the width and length and depth and height— to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.

-Part V Will take an in depth look at worship and how who and what we worship really determines the esteem we receive and experience.
+This lesson will take an in-depth look at worship and how who and what we worship determines the esteem we receive and experience.

 "Because He is your Lord, Worship Him"

-Worship is not only thanking, praising, and singing to the Lord all though worship does include these elements.
-Worship more importantly includes these questions:
+Worship is not only thanking, praising, and singing to the Lord, although worship does include these elements, worship, more importantly, includes these questions:

 - Who have you given the privilege of assigning your value and worth?

 - Who or what dictates your conclusions about life and yourself?

 - Whose voice do you incline your ear too?

 - What thoughts, ideas, and experiences have you held in such high regard that they have exalted themselves above what the word of God says about you?

 The answers to these questions will reveal who or what you worship.